 - Repeal Campus Carry.
 Our legislators are supposed to represent us, but too often, they don’t.
 The Georgia Legislature voted to allow guns on campus despite overwhelming opposition from educators, law enforcement, parents and students — and above all Georgia voters.
 That’s not representative democracy – that’s too many legislators in the pocket of the NRA.

 - Fight for a Livable Wage.
 If you work 40 hours a week, you shouldn’t be living in poverty, or anything close to it.
 Our state’s minimum wage laws are out of date and hurting Georgia families.

 - Defend Reproductive Rights.
-With the U.S. Supreme Court in the balance, we cannot take anything for granted.
+With the current composition of the U.S. Supreme Court, we cannot take anything for granted.
 I will fight against efforts to limit access to contraception and any attempt to rollback reproductive rights for Georgia women.

 - Stand with LGBT Georgians.
 Our Legislature passed a religious discrimination bill that not only was an assault on LGBT Georgians but also would decimate our state’s economic growth.
 Just proposing this law sent prospective investors in the state fleeing and hurt Georgia’s economy.

 - Deliver Tax Credits to Working Families.
 Our State tax code should honor work.
 This year I co-sponsored a bill that would deliver tax credits to working families.
 These credits boost spending power and make health care more accessible.